Robust Quadruped Jumping via Deep Reinforcement Learning: Robust Jumping with Reinforcement Learning

 \subsection{Learning Optimal Trajectory Offsets}

-The choice of action space has been shown to have a significant effect on the learned control policy for robotic systems ranging from manipulators~\cite{martinIROS19VICES,stulp2012impedance,buchli2010impedanceRL} to legged systems~\cite{peng2017actionspace,bellegardaIROS19TaskSpaceRL}, with respect to both training time and policy quality.

 In order to provide an intuitive mapping between actions and their effects on the system, we propose learning to appropriately offset the jumping trajectories to cope with disturbances in the environment.
-Specifically, we consider learning in Cartesian space, with the idea that the agent can more directly observe the effects of its actions, as well as more easily map offsets based on the environment observation, than it can in joint space.
+Specifically, we consider learning in Cartesian space, with the idea that the agent can more directly observe the effects of its actions, as well as more easily map offsets based on the environmental observation than it can in joint space.
 In particular, we consider learning Cartesian space offsets $( \Delta \bm{p}_{RL})$ to modify the existing optimal trajectory, which will be combined with the existing jumping controller in Equation~\ref{eqn:jumping_full}.
 The corresponding torque contribution from these Cartesian space offsets can be written as:

-Such Cartesian space offsets may (attempt to) result in significant deviations in the optimal joint trajectories $(\bm{q}_d)$.
+Such Cartesian space offsets could result in significant deviations in the optimal joint trajectories $(\bm{q}_d)$.
 To avoid joint space gain feedback from counteracting these deviations, we also add offsets in joint space corresponding to those desired in Cartesian space as:

 This makes the joint space reinforcement learning torque contribution as follows: